-COLUMBUS, Ind. — A former southern Indiana church pastor has apologized for his actions after being charged in what prosecutors say was a scheme faking a burglary of his home in order to pay a drug debt.
+COLUMBUS, Ind. — A former southern Indiana church pastor has been sentenced to three years in prison after admitting charges in what prosecutors say was a scheme faking a burglary of his home in order to pay an opioid drug debt.

 White was pastor of First Christian Church in Columbus when his house was burglarized last December.
 He resigned as pastor in March.

 He has said his opioid addiction started with a prescription for headaches.